dd32/td-gh-ex/README.txt

 	.
 Update the readme.txt file as per new updation.
 	.
 Update screenshot.
 	.
 Updated Woocommerce upto 3.5.0

+= 0.5 =
+	.
+Added language folder.
+	.
+Changed the theme version in other files.
+	.
+Changed the background color of menu in mobile media.

 == Resources ==